farhiongit/minimaps/README.md

+It all came from a simple idea:

+- Why iterating on (traversing) elements of a collection if not for operating on them ?
+- To operate on these elements, it is necessary to iterate on them first.

+Iterating and operating are two bound actions.
+This departs from traditional approach found in usual collections.

-The library is based on an original paradigm: all operations on the elements of the map are applied through searching or traversing the map.
+Therefore, the library is based on an original paradigm: all operations on the elements of the map are applied through searching or traversing the map.

 The interface has no more than 8 functions to do everything needed (create, read, update, insert, count, move, remove, destroy, etc.), all of them being MT-safe: